-Because everyone’s financial journey is different, the key to it all is to be realistic.
-The last thing you need to do is to set a super-stringent benchmark that deprives you of basic meals and necessities.
+Because everyone’s financial journey is different, the key is to be realistic.
+The last thing you need to do is to set a super-stringent benchmark that proves to be unreasonable.

-Use your budget as a guide to how much money you can reasonably afford to put toward your debt each month.
-Then you’re finally ready to move on to Step 6…
+Use your budget as a guide to how much money you can realistically afford to put toward your debt each month.
+Then you’re finally ready to move on to Step 6.

-Now you’ll want to use the Avalanche method of paying off your debt.
-With Avalanche, you start by focusing on the debt with the highest interest rate and work your way down from there.
-The key is to make sure you’re always making more than the minimum payment against the debt with the highest interest rate while paying the minimum monthly payment on your other debts.
+Now you’ll want to use the “avalanche” method of paying off your debt.
+You start by focusing on the debt with the highest interest rate and work your way down from there.
+The key is to make sure you’re always making more than the minimum payment on the debt with the highest interest rate while paying the minimum monthly payments on your other debts.

-While there are other debt payoff methods that we discuss here, Clark strongly prefers using Avalanche.
+While there are other debt payoff methods that we discuss here, Clark strongly prefers using the avalanche method.

-“Mathematically, you pay off debt quicker if you do the Avalanche method,” he says.
-“Typically, you’ll reduce your overall interest that you pay by 10% or more by attacking the highest interest rate debt as solidly as you can and then working your way down.”
+“Mathematically, you pay off debt quicker if you do the avalanche method,” he says.
+“Typically, you’ll reduce the overall interest that you pay by 10% or more by attacking the highest interest rate debt as solidly as you can and then working your way down.”

-The calculators at Unbury.us can help you see how much using the Avalanche method will save you over the long run, as well as give you a sense of what the timeline for getting out of debt looks like depending on how much you are able to pay toward that debt each month.
+The calculators at Unbury.us can help you see how much using the avalanche method will save you in the long run.
+You can also get a sense of the timeline for getting out of debt depending on how much you pay toward that debt each month.

-Speaking of how much you’re able to pay each month, the number one thing you can do to get out of debt faster is to increase the total amount of money you’re able to pay to that debt each month.
+Speaking of how much you’re able to pay each month, the number one thing you can do to get out of debt faster is to increase the total amount of money you pay toward that debt each month.
 You can achieve this in a number of ways: